 In addition to the great central parade, some districts of the city organize their own parade to enjoy the magic of the Three Wise Men without agglomerations.
-Thus, the districts of Horta-Guinardó, Les Corts, Nou Barris, Sant Andreu, Sant Martí, Sants-Montjuïc, Sarrià-Sant Gervasi have different parades and you can see its schedules here.
+Thus, the districts of Horta-Guinardó, Les Corts, Nou Barris, Sant Andreu, Sant Martí, Sants-Montjuïc, Sarrià-Sant Gervasi have different parades.

 Who is who of the Three Wise Men

 If it is the first time that you go to this parade, here is a short description of each of the Three Wise Men, so you do not miss anything:

 -Melchor is teh King with a great White beard